fight233/DThouse_cxd/src/connector/nodejs/readme.md

 ### Connection

 To use the connector, first require the library ```td2.0-connector```.
-Running the function ```taos.connect``` with the connection options passed in as an object will return a TDengine connection object.
+Running the function ```taos.connect``` with the connection options passed in as an object will return a DThouse connection object.
 The required connection option is ```host```, other options if not set, will be the default values as shown below.

-A cursor also needs to be initialized in order to interact with TDengine from Node.js.
+A cursor also needs to be initialized in order to interact with DThouse from Node.js.

 ```javascript
 const taos = require('td2.0-connector');